rkumar0206/ManageYourRenters/README.md

 As the name suggests here you can add your daily expenses and keep track of it.
 - First you need to add a category with a beautiful image using unsplash.
 - Then inside this category you can add your expenses related to this category.
-- You can also analyze ypur expenses using the graph.
+- You can also track your expenses using the graph.
 - You can compare the expeses based on categories.